 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, two popular methods are pipe relining and replacement of pipes.
-Both methods aim to restore the function of your pipes, however there are distinct differences are important to understand.
+In the case of fixing damaged pipes methods are pipe relining and replacement of pipes.
+Both methods aim to bring back the original function of your pipelines, but they differ in a way that you should be aware of.

 Key Takeaways